ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/deploying-liferay-dxp.md

 [Liferay DXP](https://www.liferay.com/digital-experience-platform) provides an architecture for companies to digitize business operations, deliver connected customer experiences, and gather actionable customer insight, with the ultimate goal of providing better customer experiences for their clients.

-We will give you a free 15 day trial period before you must apply a license.
+We give you a free 15 day trial period before you must apply a license.

 </article>